Name

 [-p [true]|false] | [--public-address [true]|false]

-If you specify this option, the getipaddr will use the wget utility in combination with the web service URL to report the IP address of the system as it appears to the rest of the Internet.
+If you specify this option, getipaddr will use the wget utility in combination with the web service URL to report the IPv4 Address of the system as it appears to the rest of the Internet.
+This option can also be used with the "--dump-xml" option so that the public IPv4 Address will be included with the XML document.

 [--public-name [true]|false]